Alternative titles for this job

 - an understanding of electrical engineering equipment and safe practices

 - knowledge of the laws, resource management and industry standards that apply to electrical engineering

 - design and drawing skills, including knowledge of computer-aided design (CAD) software.

-- usually work in offices, but also work in laboratories, workshops or on-site at power stations or building projects.
+- usually work in offices, but may also work in laboratories, workshops or on-site at power stations or building sites.

 What's the job really like?